Oteiza-Lab/FLIR-Database-Oteiza-Lab-N1-323/README.md

 The camera is operated in python through the Spinnaker SDK and PostGre SQL.
 For more information on both of these, visit https://www.flir.com/products/spinnaker-sdk/?vertical=machine+vision&segment=iis and https://www.postgresql.org/download/ respectively.
 The camera can be configured and viewed through the application SpinView.

+Before running, you will have to configure your python interpreter to 3.10 and install all the imported features in the script.

 ---------------------------------------------

 ## STEPS TO RUN FLIR DATABASE PROPERLY